pluskid/Mocha.jl/examples/AWS/README.md

 v0.5.0-rc1
 ```

 We do not want to use a release candidate  in the format `v0.X.0-rcX`.
-Therefore,  `v0.5.0` might be a good choice, but as of Oct 016 there is a compatibility issue between Mocha and this version.
-It is is not unusual in a quickly developing project like Julia and Mocha for compatiblity and dependency issues at the edge of the build tree to conflict.
+Therefore,  `v0.5.0` might be a good choice, but as of Oct 2016 there is a compatibility issue between Mocha and this version.
+It is is not unusual in a quickly developing project like Julia and Mocha for compatiblity and dependency conflicts at the edge of the build tree.
 So we will drop back and use `v0.4.7`.
 Issue a git command to checkout the version we want to build, `git checkout v0.4.7`.

 Next, we want to take full advantage of all the CPUs on our instance when we build because this should make the build process go much faster.
 To find the number of available cores run `lscpu`.
 See the link [here](http://unix.stackexchange.com/questions/218074/how-to-know-number-of-cores-of-a-system-in-linux) for a good explanation of the output of `lscpu`.
 On the *p2.xlarge* instance there are  4 CPUs.

 Finally, build the julia executable with `sudo make -j N` where `N` is the number of CPUs on the cloud instance.

 When the build completes in about 40 minutes take a look at the folder and notice that it now contains an executable named `julia`.
-We want to link that executable into the PATH so issue this command, `sudo ln -s -f ~/julia/julia /usr/local/bin/julia`.
+We want to link that executable into the PATH so issue this command

+`sudo ln -s -f ~/julia/julia /usr/local/bin/julia`.

 This allows you to issue the `julia` command from anywhere and it will launch the REPL or invoke julia to run a program.

 Open the new executable with `julia` and run `Pkg.add("Mocha")`.
 Follow a successful Mocha installation with `Pkg.test("Mocha")`.

-God willin' and the crik don't rise (..as my Texan grandfather would say) you will get a successful Mocha test on AWS.
-Now we need to enable GPU operations and test on the GPU backend.
+*God willin' and the crik don't rise* (...as my Texan grandfather would say) you will get a successful Mocha test on AWS.
+Now we need to configure the environment to use the GPU and test on the GPU backend.
 Still in the Julia REPL issue `Pkg.dir("Mocha")` and make note of the Mocha directory.
 Then exit out of the Julia REPL with `exit()`.

 Change into the Mocha directory and then `cd src/cuda/kernels`.
 Take a look at the files here and notice the `Makefile` that will build the cuda kernals used by Mocha.
 Issue `make` to build these kernals with the NVIDIA Cuda Compiler (aka `nvcc`).